-360 liposuction addresses the entire midsection, including the upper and lower abdominals, obliques, middle back, and lower back.
+360 liposuction addresses excess fat in the entire midsection, including the upper and lower abdominals, obliques, middle back, and lower back.
 All these areas are treated during a single procedure to provide a proportional, toned midsection all around.

-First and foremost, discuss your requests with a plastic surgeon to create your custom-tailored treatment plan if you qualify.
+Lipo 360 is a more comprehensive procedure for removing stubborn fat deposits around the midsection for treatment in multiple regions.
+While traditional liposuction focuses on one target area, lipo 360 offers fat reduction around the from and back of your abdomen for a truly contoured figure; but first and foremost, discuss your requests with a plastic surgeon to create your custom-tailored treatment plan if you qualify.
 At the start of the procedure, small incisions are made.
-A cannula or thin vacuum tube is then inserted to precisely locate fat and suction it out from various regions of the midsection.
+A cannula or thin vacuum tube is then inserted to precisely locate fat cells and suction them out from various regions of the midsection.
 Local anesthetic instead of general anesthesia is used as this procedure is minimally invasive.
 Scarring is minimal if at all noticeable.
 The procedure can be done on an outpatient basis, so patients may return home the same day of the procedure.

-As with every surgical procedure, recuperation is always necessary, and the required recovery time may depend on each patient; however, most patients recover fairly quickly and may return to their daily activities within a few days following 360-degree liposuction.
-Consult your plastic surgeon and adhere to aftercare directions to ensure optimal results.
+As with every surgical procedure, recuperation is always necessary after a lipo 360 procedure, and the required recovery time may depend on each patient; however, most patients recover fairly quickly and may return to their daily activities within a few days following their plastic surgery.
+Following the plastic surgeon’s aftercare instructions will help you achieve the best final results from your lipo 360.
+Consult your plastic surgeon and learn the best procedures before and after your 360-degree liposuction procedure.

-As with any surgical procedure, although minimal, there are risks associated with 360 liposuction similar to traditional liposuction.
+As with any surgical procedure, although minimal, there are risks associated with LIPO 360 similar to traditional liposuction.
 They may include infection, bruising, swelling, fluid accumulation, need for revision surgery, bumpy skin, changes to muscle or veins, and possible asymmetries.
-Nevertheless, asymmetries are more common with traditional liposuction than 360 Lipo.
+Nevertheless, asymmetries are more common with traditional liposuction than lipo 360.